mixologee/tirvandor/homebrewery-files/dmg-homebrewery.md

 - Secret guilt over her role (however small) in the Worldrend

 ### Background & History
-Born in 760 CR, long before the Worldrend.
+Born in 247 BW, long before the Worldrend.
 Trained at the University of Arcane Studies in Silverpine (when it was one continent).
 Witnessed the Worldrend at age 247—one of the few elves alive who remembers the world before.

 Ascended to the throne in 1180 CR after her mother's death.
 Her reign has been marked by wisdom, peace, and prosperity—but also by the shadow of the Worldrend and the question of succession.

-Married Prince Consort Thaelon Starlight (another high elf, age 600+).
-They have one child:
+Married Prince Consort Thaelon Starlight (another high elf, age 600+) before ascending to the throne.
+They have two children from before her coronation:
-- **Prince Eldrin** (age 95, still considered young for elves) - Heir, wizard like his mother
+- **Archmage Eldrin Aethermere** (age 158) - Royal Mage, wizard like his mother
+- **Princess Elanil Aethermere** (age 142) - Ambassador and diplomat

+*Note: Neither is heir.
+When Aelindra took the throne in 1180 CR, she underwent the coronation ritual that prevents further children.
+Succession follows the Chosen Heir system—currently Theron Aethermere (age 89, half-elf), selected by the world-trees.*

 She genuinely believes her claim to High Queen (of the unified realm) is legitimate.
 Unlike King Aldric IV, she doesn't seek reunification through force—she believes it will happen naturally when the time is right, guided by the stars.